wragge/trove-data-guide/pathways/collections/collectionbuilder.md

 - use whatever download mechanism is provided to save a copy of the image on your computer
 - rename the downloaded image to match the name of the tiny thumbnailed version in your exhibition's `objects` directory
 - replace the thumbnail image in the `objects` directory with the new downloaded version

+### Edit the theme

+You can further customise the look and feel of your exhibition by editing the `_data/theme.yml` file.
+For example, you can:

+* Set a different `featured-image` to display in the header of your exhibition.
+* Change the `latitude` and `longitude` values to set the centre on the map view.

+See the [CollectionBuilder documentation](https://collectionbuilder.github.io/cb-docs/docs/theme/) for more options.

 ### Enhancing your exhibition